 Divorce or dissolution and transfer of equity

 Capital Gains Tax after separation is slightly more complicated.
-If you’ve lived together during the tax year that you transferred the asset, you won't have to pay Capital Gains Tax.
+You won't have to pay Capitcal Gains Tax if you lived together during the tax year that the asset was transferred.
 The tax year in the UK runs from the 6th April to the 5th April of the next year.

-You’ll need to get a valuation of the asset on the date of the transfer to work out the tax you have to pay.
+You’ll need to get a valuation of the asset on the date of the transfer to for tax purposes.

 Transferring property to your children

 You might want to transfer a share of your property to a child for a few reasons, such as giving them a foot-up on the property ladder.
-You might also want your children to avoid Inheritance Tax, but want to remain living in the property.
+It might also be that you want your children to avoid Inheritance Tax (IHT), but you also want to remain living in the property.

 A transfer of equity might be the right option for you if this is the case.
-The transfer of equity process the same as with a spouse.
+The transfer of equity process is the same as transfers between spouses.

 Joint tenants or tenants in common?